The guidelines below are intended to increase safety for those attending public Mass celebrations.

 - Presiders are encouraged to announce that all who wish to receive on the tongue should be last in the communion line to allow for proper sanitizing between each communicant.

-- When approaching the Communion minister, the communicant is to pull their mask below the chin and present one hand resting on the palm of the other.
+- When approaching the Communion minister, the communicant should present one hand resting on the palm of the other, however not removing their mask.

-- After responding, “Amen,” the communicant reverently places the Eucharist in his or her mouth and immediately replaces their mask.
+- After responding, “Amen,” the communicant should step to the side, remove mask and reverently place the Eucharist in his or her mouth and immediately replaces their mask.

 *Please Note* If/when incidental contact is made with the communicant during the distribution, Communion ministers should utilize a disinfectant wipe or purificator dipped in sanitizing solution (at least 60% ethanol or 70% isopropyl alcohol) to sanitize their fingers before continuing the distribution.